 Understanding IVF success rates

-The live birth rate per embryo transfer is the percentage of couples who both have viable embryos to transfer and have a child after an embryo transfer.
-This number stays about the same for all age groups of women.
+The live birth rate per transfer is the percentage of patients who have viable embryos to transfer and have a child following an embryo transfer.
+The LBR per transfer is very similar among all age groups of women.
 However, some will not have viable embryos to transfer, particularly women older than 38 who are using their own eggs.